tobiaskortus/covid19-search/web_application/frontend/README.md

 selectDocument = (doc_id) => {...}
 ```

-On the other hand the functions `onStatisticsClicked` and `onElementClicked` which are used for updating the document statistics and the selection of a new filter are initialized with the corresponding document parameters.

 ### 6. Visualization of the Geographical Locations involved in a Paper

-In order to present the user a overview of the locations where published which can provide some additional insights expecially in a search context where geographical differences can result in different search results (e.g. mortality rates, reproduction number, etc.) the localization of the institutions involved in the publications are used as an indication of the affiliation of the paper.
+The visualization of an overview over the geographical locations of the document retrieved can provide some additional insights expecially in a search context where geographical differences can result in different search results (e.g. mortality rates, reproduction number, etc.).
+In order to provide this functionality in the this application the localization of the institutions involved in the publications are used as an indication of the affiliation of the paper.
 Cases where institutions of a specific country publish over a specific situation in another country are herby not taken into account.

+The extracted information is hereby provided the user via a world map which visualizes the absolute contribution of each country to the specified topic.

 <p align="center">
   <img  width=60% src="../../doc/map_chart.gif">
 </p>

-After updating a search query the map object which is located in the `WorldMap` component gets updated with the data fetched by the `loadCountries` function.
+This functionality is implemented in the `WorldMap` component which utilizes the `loadCountries` function in order to obtain the relevant information from the backend.

 ```javascript
 /**